-The Bill will no doubt continue to be closely scrutinised and we will work to ensure that the lack of clarity around indemnity arrangements is addressed and accounted for in the new legislation.
+Although the Bill is progressing with significant delay, we are working to ensure that the lack of clarity around indemnity arrangements is addressed and accounted for in the new legislation.
 Doctors need to have certainty over indemnity arrangements and we are engaging with the Government with the aim of supporting the development of appropriate mechanisms for malpractice liabilities.

 Health Market Inquiry

 The Competition Commission has conducted a Health Market Inquiry (HMI) in the private healthcare sector.
 The Commission believes that there are features of the sector that prevent, distort or restrict competition.